 Those interested in Spanish colonial legacy should head out from Bogota to the white-washed buildings and cobble-stoned streets of Villa de Leyva, stopping on the way to explore the huge underground Salt Cathedral at Zipaquira.
 Continue a little further into the countryside and you will arrive at the picture-perfect town of Barichara.
 The fortified port city of Cartagena should be high on your “to-see” list.
 The centre is a maze of Bougainvillea-draped balconies and terracotta roofs with coastal ramparts and forts to clamber over that will please the most demanding of military historians.

 If you have enough holiday time for a few beach days then the rugged Tayrona coast, the calm waters around the Rosario Islands or the coral encircled Caribbean island of Providencia are all worth considering.

 - Explore the cobbled streets of Cartagena with its impressive colonial architecture and vibrant nightlife

 - Trek to the Lost City in the Santa Marta Mountains, only discovered in 1975

-- Relax on one of over 300 beautiful beaches along the Caribbean coast and its secluded islands
+- Relax on one of over 300 beautiful beaches and secluded islands along the Caribbean coast

 - Savour the aroma and fresh taste of Colombian coffee beans in one of the traditional fincas dotted throughout La Zona Cafetera